 Computing is taught as a discrete subject to all students for one hour per week.
 The cross curricular use of ICT is embedded into the schemes of work for all departments in the school.
 It is expected that students will use the skills and techniques learned in their Computing lessons to provide tools that will enrich and develop their learning experiences across all subject areas.

 The Computing curriculum is forward thinking and designed to equip students with knowledge to become successful in their future, but also to inspire and develop the Computing & IT professionals of tomorrow.
-In each year group there are multiple projects that cover Computing skills and software such as e-Safety & Microsoft Office and Computing topics, such as sequencing and programming.
+In each year group there are multiple projects that cover computational thinking skills and software such as e-Safety & Microsoft Office and Computing topics, such as sequencing and programming.

 To be successful in Computing projects, students must be willing to experiment with ideas and invest their lesson time into expanding their knowledge and skill set.
 An enthusiasm for any aspect of IT & Computing is always welcome.